 Figure 6: Signatures of epistasis in simulations and experiment.
-(A) Top panel shows negative log10 transformed p-values (y-axis) from the regression analysis of allele frequency over time.
+(A) Top panel shows negative log10 p-values (y-axis) from the regression analysis of allele frequency over time.
 The p-values correspond to the time-by-selection regime interaction coefficient in the model.
 SNP positions are scaled for visualization.
 Bottom panel shows a heatmap of pairwise SNP analyses performed in the populations exposed to the high sugar selection regime.
 Negative log10 transformed p-values of the gametic disequilibrium, given by a chi-square test, are shown above the diagonal.
-Negative log10 transformed p-values of the correlation in allele frequencies over time are shown below the diagonal.
+Negative log10 p-values of the correlation in allele frequencies over time are shown below the diagonal.
 (B) Comparison of gametic disequilibrium in the simulations, across additive and epistatic scenarios (C) Locus pairs showing both genotype ratio distortions (chi-square test, p < 5.7×10-8) and correlated allele frequencies (correlation test, p < 0.001).
 The outer circle represents the chromosome arms, and each link represents a locus pair.
 Colors correspond to our LD clumping procedure, where links with the same color involve the same locus at one end, supported by multiple locally linked SNPs

 Discussion

-Here, we track the allele frequency trajectory of several million SNPs in replicate populations of D. melanogaster exposed to a new and stressful environment in the form a high sugar diet.
-By comparing the allele frequency time series between control and selected populations, we are able to detect a large number of SNPs whose allele frequency change in a consistent fashion in the selected populations and not in the control population, which suggest that the exposure to high sugar is driving this consistent response.
-Indeed, the correlation across allele frequency change is enough to cluster control and selected populations using a PCA.
+Here, we track the allele frequency trajectories of several million SNPs in replicate populations of D. melanogaster exposed to either a control diet or a stressful high sugar diet.
+Principal component analysis of the SNP allele frequencies in these population samples revealed a striking pattern: PC1 corresponded with generation time for both treatments, whereas PC2 cleanly separated the control from the high sugar diet populations.
+By applying a regression model to the allele frequency trajectories between control and selected populations, we detected a large number of SNPs whose allele frequency changed in a consistent fashion in the selected populations and not in the control population, suggesting that the exposure to high sugar drove the consistent response.
 Surprisingly, the lab environment, shared between control and selected populations, appears to be a stronger source of selection than the exposure to high sugar.
 The subtle changes in allele frequency and the extremely large number of SNPs that show signatures of selection are suggestive of a massively polygenic selection response.
 This polygenic response appears to be grounded in regulatory changes, given that differentially expressed genes in the populations exposed to high sugar are enriched for SNPs under selection.
 We also look for signatures of interactions between selected loci, and find strong evidence for fitness epistasis, in the form of gametic disequilibrium between physically unlinked loci and correlations between allele frequency trajectory of these same loci.

 Highly polygenic genetic architectures have had a recent renaissance in the complex traits literature (Boyle et al., 2017; Rockman, 2012).
-Progressively more powerful genome wise association studies (Yengo et al., 2022), evidence from E&R experiment (Burny et al., 2021) and gene-regulatory networks (Võsa et al., 2021) have revealed a rich set of loci and genes implicated in determining the phenotypic variation of quantitative traits.
-Our results largely confirm this trend, and our uniquely powerful design uncovers signatures of selection spanning a significant fraction of the genome.
+Progressively more powerful genome-wide association studies (Yengo et al., 2022), evidence from E&R experiments (Burny et al., 2021) and gene-regulatory networks (Võsa et al., 2021) have revealed a rich set of loci and genes implicated in determining the phenotypic variation of quantitative traits.
+Our results are consistent with this trend, and our uniquely powerful design uncovers signatures of selection spanning a significant fraction of the genome.
 This widespread response is undoubtedly related to the strong stress caused by the high sugar diet, as we expect several phenotypes at different levels of organization to be involved in the response to selection.
 While we do not have access to the phenotypes under selection, we are able to probe these putative differences by analyzing differential gene expression.
 Selected lines show hundreds of DE genes, and these are indeed enriched for selected SNPs, suggestive of a link between eQTL variation and the response to selection.